-The evidence presented to support the proposed uses of the enzyme preparation provides adequate assurance that the enzyme, in the form and prescribed amounts, is technologically justified to be effective in achieving its stated purpose.
+The evidence presented to support the proposed uses of the enzyme preparation provides adequate assurance that the enzyme, in its commercial form and proposed levels of usage, is technologically justified to be effective in achieving its stated purpose.
+It was also concluded that the enzyme performs its technological purpose during processing and manufacture of food after which it is inactivated so does not perform any technological function in the final food.
+It is therefore appropriately categorised as a processing aid and not a food additive.
 The enzyme preparation meets international purity specifications for enzymes used in the production of food.

-There are no public health and safety issues associated with the use of the enzyme preparation, containing endo $\beta(1,4)$ xylanase derived from P. haloplanktis and produced by GM B. subtilis as a food processing aid on the basis of the following considerations:
+There are no public health and safety issues associated with the use of the endo $\beta(1,4)$ xylanase enzyme preparation, produced by GM B. subtilis that contains a xylanase gene sourced from P. haloplanktis, as a food processing aid on the basis of the following considerations:

-- The production organism is not toxigenic or pathogenic.
-Further, GM and non-GM B. subtilis have a history of safe use as the production organism for a number of processing aids already permitted in the Australia New Zealand Standards Code (the Code) (FSANZ 2016) and overseas. - P. haloplanktis-derived endo β(1,4) xylanase produced in B. subtilis has been approved for food use overseas. - Residual endo β(1,4) xylanase is expected to be present in the final food but would be inactive and susceptible to digestion like any other dietary protein.
+• The production organism is not toxigenic or pathogenic.
+Further, GM and non-GM B. subtilis have a history of safe use as the production organism for a number of enzyme processing aids already permitted in the Australia New Zealand Standards Code (the Code) (FSANZ 2016) and overseas.